 History of the Talking Board

-VIDEO on channeling with talking board to communicate with your Spirit Guide Angels
+VIDEO on channeling with talking board to communicate with your Spirit Guides and Angels

 About the Talking Board, Planchette, Pendulum, and Ouija

 The history of the talking board phenomenon is controversial so too are its roots.
 No single person or culture can take complete credit for its development.
 The talking boards origins are ancient and multiple, having been independently reinvented and rediscovered in a wide variety of locations.